Gusi/docs.everlaps.com/docs/en/user-guide/drivers.md

 - **Export**: saves a list of drivers to a file.

-- &fa-search; **(Search)**: Performs a search upon the drivers visible, showing matches or partial matches (name, surname, transponder, category, tags etc...)  to the text input in the search field.
+- :fontawesome-solid-magnifying-glass: **(Search)**: Performs a search upon the drivers visible, showing matches or partial matches (name, surname, transponder, category, tags etc...)  to the text input in the search field.

 ##### Fields